E-larmS: Berkeley's Earthquake Early Warning Algorithm

 ElarmS is a network-based earthquake early warning algorithm.
-It currently requires P-waves to be detected at 4 stations before it can issue an alert.
+This means that it does not calculate based on single station data, but rather requires a network of at least 4 stations to report P-wave arrivals before it can issue an alert.
 Though we are experimenting with novel devices and methodologies to reduce the number of stations needed, we’ve found that 4 is a good number of stations to create robust alerts.

 What Can We Do with Earthquake Early Warning?

-The ElarmS earthquake early warning system is an incredibly useful tool that may one day be used to provide alerts of imminent earthquakes to people throughout the West Coast.
-Though warning times range from just a few seconds to tens of seconds, the warnings provided could be used to slow down high-speed trains, provide warnings people working in precarious conditions (for example, surgeons, construction workers, and those working with dangerous equipment and/or chemicals), divert aircraft that are about to land, and possibly trigger automatic shutdown of critical equipment.
+The most important thing to remember when you hear an earthquake alert is to: Drop, Cover, and Hold On.
+In October 2019, ElarmS/EPIC began producing public alerts for the ShakeAlert system in California through the Wireless Emergency Alert System and various smartphone apps including UC Berkeley’s own MyShake app.
+Earthquake early warning is an incredibly useful tool that may one day be used to provide alerts of imminent earthquakes to people throughout the West Coast.
+Though warning times range from zero, to a few seconds, to tens of seconds, the warnings provided could be used to slow down high-speed trains, provide warnings people working in precarious conditions (for example, surgeons, construction workers, and those working with dangerous equipment and/or chemicals), and possibly trigger automatic shutdown of critical equipment.
 These warnings can also be used by the general public to give them time to take cover under a table and move away from unsafe situations (for example, large glass windows).
+Public alerting is now live in California, but is being tested throughout the West Coast with our partners.

 August 24, 2014

 M6.0 South Napa Earthquake:

 The above is a video capture of the warning received at the UC Berkeley Seismological Laboratory.
 It shows the 5 second countdown to the beginning of shaking in Berkeley and the expected shaking intensity in Berkeley which was 4 (shown IV) on the intensity scale and described as "light" shaking.
 The strongest shaking in Berkeley occurred 10 seconds after the alert was received.